bhshimab/eec201-final/README.md

 Run "batchtest.m" to demonstrate tests 7-10 (uncomment out the task function as described at the top of the file).
 All necessary functions are contained in this file.

+Final code is contained in "batchtest.m" as well as parallel efforts in /RDO Github Final Code

 # Speaker Recognition Report
 ### Table of Contents
 - [1.
 Project summary](#1-project-summary)